Want to do better than $7.25 at the federal minimum wage at a stressful part-time or full-time job?

 25. Interior Designer

-Interior design requires creativity, a good eye for color and design, and an understanding of architecture principles.
+Interior design requires creativity, a good eye for color and design, and an understanding of architectural principles.

 Interior designers often work in teams with architects, engineers, and other professionals to create beautiful and functional spaces.